 The evidence is overwhelming that The Fed's loose money policies and influence have harmed America more than helped.
 Former Fed chief Ben Bernanke promised Congress in 2005 there was no danger from a housing bubble.
 The collection of academics and bankers running The Fed were just not sharp enough to recognize their loose money policy was inflating the disastrous credit bubble now known as the Housing Crisis of 2008, perhaps more accurately called the Second Great Depression.
 We have all felt the impact of that mistake, but The Fed seems to be repeating its reckless cycle of pumping up asset prices once again.

 For years, then-Congressman Ron Paul of Texas pushed a bill to force the Fed to open its books, without success.
 In 2010, this effort picked up steam on the heels of the Fed's extraordinary interventions, and the bill found over 300 supporters in the House.
 However, the Audit the Fed bill died on the vine in the Democrat controlled Senate.

 Recent events in the gold markets underline the international loss of faith in The Fed.
-During the Cold War, Europeans feared a Soviet invasion and stored their gold in the U.S. Over the past year, Germany, Austria, The Netherlands and France have publicly stated they want their nations' gold returned to their own safekeeping.
+During the Cold War, Europeans feared a Soviet invasion and stored their gold in the U.S. Over the past few years, Germany, Austria, Turkey, The Netherlands, and France have publicly stated they want their nations' gold returned to their own safekeeping.

-Those nations, and others we may not yet know about, are saying plainly they distrust the Federal Reserve more than they fear Russia!
-That dramatic turnaround reveals the U.S. and The Fed are quickly losing the blind faith confidence which is now the only collateral the dollar, and The Fed, have left.
+Those nations, and others we may not yet know about, are saying plainly they distrust the Federal Reserve and the U.S. Treasury to keep their gold safe in the U.S. That dramatic turnaround reveals America and The Fed are quickly losing the blind faith confidence which is now the only collateral the dollar, and The Fed, have left.

 There is no better time than today to audit this secretive private banking cartel which controls America's money.